Transit Investment Analysis Methodology

 |Poor||1.0—1.9||Seriously damaged components in need of immediate repair.|

-TERM’s process of estimating rehabilitation and replacement needs is represented conceptually for a generic asset in Exhibit C-2.
-In this theoretical example, asset age is shown on the horizontal axis, the cost of life-cycle capital investments is shown on the left-vertical axis (as a percent of acquisition cost), and asset conditions are shown on the right-vertical axis.
-At the acquisition date, each asset is assigned an initial condition rating of 5, or “excellent,” and the asset’s initial purchase cost is represented by the tall vertical bar at the left of the chart.
-Over time, the asset’s condition begins to decline in response to age and use, represented by the dotted line, requiring periodic lifecycle improvements including annual capital maintenance and periodic rehabilitation projects.
+TERM's process of estimating rehabilitation and replacement needs is represented conceptually for a generic asset in Exhibit C2.
+In this theoretical example, asset age is shown on the horizontal axis, the cost of life-cycle capital investments is shown on the left vertical axis (as a percentage of acquisition cost), and asset conditions are shown on the right vertical axis.
+At the acquisition date, each asset is assigned an initial condition rating of 5, or "excellent," and the asset's initial purchase cost is represented by the tall vertical bar at the left of the chart.
+Over time, the asset's condition begins to decline in response to age and use, represented by the dotted line, requiring periodic life-cycle improvements, including annual capital maintenance and periodic rehabilitation projects.
 Finally, the asset reaches the end of its useful life, defined in this example as a physical condition rating of 2.5, at which point the asset is retired and replaced.

 Asset Expansion Investments

 In addition to devoting capital to the preservation of existing assets, most transit agencies invest in expansion assets to support ongoing growth in transit ridership.
 To simulate these expansion needs, TERM continually invests in new transit fleet capacity as required to maintain at current levels the ratio of peak vehicles to transit passenger miles.
-The rate of expansion is projected individually for each of the Nation’s roughly 500 urbanized areas (e.g., based on the urbanized area’s specific growth rate projections or historic rates of transit passenger mile growth) while the expansion needs are determined at the individual agency-mode level.
-TERM will not invest in expansion assets for agency-modes with current ridership per peak vehicle levels that are well below the national average (these agency modes can become eligible for expansion during a 20-year model run if there is sufficient projected growth in ridership for them to rise above the expansion investment threshold).
+The rate of expansion is projected individually for each of the Nation's roughly 500 urbanized areas (UZAs) (e.g., based on the UZA's specific growth-rate projections or historic rates of transit passenger mile growth), while the expansion needs are determined at the individual agency-mode level.
+TERM will not invest in expansion assets for agency-modes with current ridership per peak vehicle levels that are well below the national average (these agency modes can become eligible for expansion during a 20-year model run if projected growth in ridership is sufficient for them to rise above the expansion investment threshold).

-TERM asset decay curves were developed expressly for use within TERM and are comparable to asset decay curves used in other modes of transportation and bridge and pavement deterioration models.
-While the collection of asset condition data is not uncommon within the transit industry, TERM asset decay curves are believed to be the only such curves developed at a national level for transit assets.
-Most of the TERM key decay curves were developed using data collected by FTA at multiple U.S. transit properties specifically for this purpose.
+Asset-decay curves were developed expressly for use within TERM and are comparable to asset-decay curves used in other modes of transportation, bridge, and pavement deterioration models.
+Although collecting asset condition data is not uncommon within the transit industry, TERM asset-decay curves are believed to be the only such curves developed at a national level for transit assets.
+Most of the TERM key decay curves were developed using data FTA collected at multiple U.S. transit properties specifically for this purpose.